alexander-cao/facenet-cs496/README.md

 (iii) tsne of "known" testing data with training centroids
 (iv) tsne of "known" and "unknown" testing data with training centroids

-5. run "test-embeddings.npy". see output description under project description section
+5. run "testing.npy". see output description under project description section